javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 Proxy and the original object are different objects.
 That's natural, right?

-So if we store the original object somewhere, and then proxy it, then things might break:
+So if we use the original object as a key, and then proxy it, then the proxy can't be found:

 ```js run
 let allUsers = new Set();